Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: -sets Form a Topos---A Corrected Proof

-Here it is worth reminding that the topology on $T$ was defined by a basis $K(p) = \{\Theta \subset T \mid \Sigma \Theta = p\}$.
+Here it is worth reminding ourselves that the topology on $T$ is defined by a basis $K(p) = \{\Theta \subset T \mid \Sigma \Theta = p\}$.
 Therefore, in the case of $T$-sets satisfying the strong 'postulate of materialism', $\Omega(p)$ consists of all sieves $S$ (downward dense subsets) of $T$ bounded by relation $\Sigma S \leq p$.
 These sieves are further required to be \textit{closed}.
-A sieve $S$ with envelope $\Sigma S = s$ is \textit{closed} if for any other $r \leq s$, ie. for all $r \leq s$, one has the implication where $f_{rs}: r \to s$ is the unique arrow in the poset category.
-In particular, since $\Sigma S = s$ for the topology whose basis consists of territories on $s$, I have the equation $1_s^*(S) = f_{ss}^*(S) = S \in J(s)$.
+A sieve $S$ with an envelope $\Sigma S = s$ is \textit{closed} if for any other $r \leq s$, ie. for all $r \leq s$, one has the implication where $f_{rs}: r \to s$ is the unique arrow in the poset category.
+In particular, since $\Sigma S = s$ for the topology whose basis consists of territories on $s$, we have the equation $1_s^*(S) = f_{ss}^*(S) = S \in J(s)$.
 Now the condition that the sieve is closed implies $1_s \in S$.
-This is only possible when $S$ is the maximal sieve on $s$ --- namely it consists of \textit{all} arrows $r \to s$ for $r \leq s$.
+This is only possible when $S$ is the maximal sieve on $s$---namely it consists of \textit{all} arrows $r \to s$ for $r \leq s$.
 In such a case it is easily verified that $S$ itself is closed.
-Therefore, in this particular case It is easy to verify that this is indeed a sheaf whose all amalgamations are 'real' in the sense of Badiou's postulate of materialism.
+Therefore, in this particular case It is no more difficult to verify that this is indeed a sheaf whose all amalgamations are 'real' in the sense of Badiou's postulate of materialism.
 Thus it retains a suitable $T$-structure.

-Let me assume now that I am given an object $A$, which is basically a functor and thus a $T$-graded family of subsets $A(p)$.
+Let us assume now that we are given an object $A$, which is basically a functor and thus a $T$-graded family of subsets $A(p)$.
 For there to exist a sub-functor $B \into A$ comes down to stating that $B(p) \subset A(p)$ for each $p \in T$.
-For each $q \leq p$, I also have an injection $B(q) \into B(p)$ compatible (through the subset-representation with respect to $A$) with the injections $A(q) \into B(q)$.
-For any given $x \in A(p)$, I can now consider the set
+For each $q \leq p$, we also have an injection $B(q) \into B(p)$ compatible (through the subset-representation with respect to $A$) with the injections $A(q) \into B(q)$.
+For any given $x \in A(p)$, we can now consider the set

 This is a sieve on $p$ because of the compatibility condition for injections, and it is furthermore closed since the map $x \mapsto \Sigma \phi_p(x)$ is in fact an atom (exercise) and thus retains a real representative $b \in B$.
 Then it turns out that $\phi_p(x) = \downarrow(\Ee b)$.
-I now possess a transformation of functors $\phi: A \to \Omega$ which is natural (diagrammatically compatible).
-But in such a case I know that $B \into A$ is in turn the pull-back along $\phi$ of the arrow true:
+We now possess a transformation of functors $\phi: A \to \Omega$ which is natural (diagrammatically compatible).
+But in such a case we know that $B \into A$ is in turn the pull-back along $\phi$ of the arrow true: